7 dead, 21 missing after tour boat sinks in Hungary | CBC News

 The sunken boat was located early Thursday near the Margit Bridge, not far from the neo-Gothic parliament building on the riverbank.

+Police Col. Adrian Pal said the boat turned on its side and sank in about seven seconds.
+He said rescue operations were hampered by the rain and the fast flow of the rising Danube.
+The search for the 21 missing extended far downstream, even into Serbia, where the Danube goes after leaving Hungary.

-Officials said searchers were checking the Danube for kilometres downriver.
-The river was fast-flowing and rising as heavy rain continued in the city.
+The river, which is 450 metres wide at the point of the accident, was fast flowing and rising as heavy rain continued in the city.
 Water temperatures were about 10 to 12 C.

 Major search effort